-‘Westworld’ Season 2, Episode 3: Virtue, Fortune, and Free Will Is Explored
+‘Westworld’ Season 2 Episode 3: Virtue, Fortune, and Free Will Is Explored

 Of course, this one-liner doesn’t give much away in what fans can expect to see in Episode 3 of Westworld.
 However, even with a proper synopsis, it seems likely it would make little sense in a series that spends a lot of time talking in codes.
 What it does offer, though, is the possibility viewers will see the hosts continuing to revel in what they are as they fight for their own safety.

-Along with the brief synopsis, HBO have released several images from Episode 3 of Westworld Season 2.
+Along with the brief synopsis, HBO has released several images from Episode 3 of Westworld Season 2.
 These are likely more telling than the synopsis.

 There are several images showing Maeve (Thandie Newton) and Hector (Rodrigo Santoro), so fans know their storyline will be explored further in Episode 3 of Westworld.
 One of these images shows that Lee Sizemore (Simon Quarterman) is with them, dressed in Wild West clothing.
 So, it appears he will continue on with this group as Maeve searches for her daughter.